luangjokaj/wordpressify/README.md

 **WINDOWS USERS**

 - If you are running Windows, PHP has to be installed and configured.
 Check the [gulp-connect-php](https://www.npmjs.com/package/gulp-connect-php) documentation.
+Or check out this tutorial on [Medium](https://medium.com/@marcus.supernova/how-to-install-wordpressify-on-windows-4b78a801165b).

 # 3. CSS, PostCSS and Sass
 ## PostCSS